Aveek-Saha/blog/content/post/create-github-profile-readme.md

 ---
 title: How to create a GitHub profile Readme
-subtitle: Create a README that acts as an introductions to your github profile
+subtitle: Create a README that acts as an introduction to your GitHub profile
 date: 2020-07-18
 #bigimg: [{src: "/img/wordSearch.png", desc: "Screenshot"}]
 tags: [ "GitHub" , "feature" , "readme" ]